-- 1. To undertake activities that support the Department, Faculty, MRC Unit or the School; - To reflect LSHTM's EDI goals in your work and behaviour;

-- 3. To participate in the School's PDR process; - 4.
-To participate in and support the activities of the Environmental Health Group, including meetings, planning and strategy activities, and other activities as agreed with line manager
+- 1. To undertake activities that support the Department, Faculty, MRC Unit or the School; - 2.
+To reflect LSHTM's EDI goals in your work and behaviour; - 3.
+To participate in the School's PDR process. - 4.
+To participate in and contribute to activities of relevant Centre of LSHTM including the Malaria Centre, MARCH, and the Centre for Evaluation.